 For Esfahan, they say “if you have seen Isfahan, you have seen half of the world.”

 Taglines for cities must be more than a gimmick; they have to come from somewhere.
-You can understand how expectations were raised when I came into Isfahan, knowing that I was about to see a ciy that the Persians regarded so majestic they would call it Nesfe Jahan, or “half of the world.”
+You can understand how expectations were raised when I came into Isfahan, knowing that I was about to see a city that the Persians regarded so majestic they would call it Nesfe Jahan (“half of the world”).

 We were one of those families.

-And if the Si-o-Seh Bridge is the breathing life force of Isfahan, then the legendary Naqsh E Jahan Square is its quiet soul.
+And if the Si-o-Seh Bridge is the heart of Isfahan, then the legendary Naqsh E Jahan Square is its soul.

 – At time of posting in Esfahan, it was 78.8 °F –